6 Low-Cost Local Restaurant Marketing Ideas

 2. Push Notifications (Through Your App)

-If you have a branded mobile app, push notifications are the most cost-effective marketing channel available:
+If you have a branded mobile app for your restaurant, push notifications are the most cost-effective marketing channel available:

 Cost: $0 per message (unlimited) Open rate: 46% average Reach: 100% of app users (no algorithm filtering)